Updated for 2026:

 Top Tip!

 Bring a Change of Clothes for yourself to your cake smash photo shoot if you’re planning on going out anywhere after your session.
 It is a truth universally acknowledged that no one loves a cuddle more than an icing covered baby.
-It’s highly unlikely that you’ll escaped un-sugared!
+Trust me on this one – no one leaves a cake smash session completely sugar-free!

 Buttercream vs. Fondant – Which is Best?

-a little girl with bunches sits behind a pastel cake at her cake smash photo shoot
+a little girl is happy with her cake at her first birthday photo shoot

 You don’t Need to have it Professionally Made